 Yes, you read that right.
 Apples.
 Aomori is famous in Japan as Apple country, and they are seriously the biggest and best apples I’ve ever had.

 Each delicious bite was better than the last.
 Not only are they sweet and crisp but they’re huge, and can barely fit into the palm of your hand.
 Apples are everywhere is Aomori and in any form imaginable.

 I saw everything from apple pastries, jams, hard candies, chips, and bread.
 Image your favorite food in Apple form, and there is a good chance you can find it in Aomori.

 One of the things I look for when choosing destinations outside of major cities is the landscape.
-I have seen hundreds of different types of landscapes from the windy plains of Mongolia to damp caves in Ohio, so you will believe me when I say I found Aomori stunning.
+I have seen hundreds of different types of landscapes from the windy plains of Mongolia to Waitomo Glowworm Caves, so you will believe me when I say I found Aomori stunning.